Limiting Free Speech

 Of course!
 And we should recognize that ideas can have serious impacts on others lives

-We should not expect that advocating for harmful ideas should be devoid of consequences.
+We should not expect that promoting harmful ideas shouldn't be challenged.

 Well not all ideas are harmful.
 There are schools that refuse to teach controversial ideas like evolution